Kampar Kanan River

 The Kampar Kanan River is a river in Riau province, Sumatra island, Indonesia.
 It is a tributary of the Kampar River.

 Hydrology

 The river springs out of Mount Gadang.
-It flows first to the north, then turning to east, meeting the tributaries Batang Kapur Nan Gadang and Batang Mahat.
+It flows first to the north, and then turning to east meets its tributaries Batang Kapur Nan Gadang and Batang Mahat.
 It runs across the Lima Puluh Kota and Kampar regencies, then meets the Kampar Kiri River, which is almost equal in size, in the area of Langgam (Pelalawan Regency).
 After the confluence, it is called the Kampar River until discharging into the Malacca Strait.

 Geography

 The river flows in the central area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is October, when the average temperature is around 26 °C, and the coldest is November, at 22 °C. The average annual rainfall is 2667 mm.
 The wettest month is November, with an average of 402 mm rainfall, and the driest is June, with 104 mm rainfall.